top of page

 About Nidd Films

-Nidd Films was founded by filmmaker Mark Anthony, whose work explores the profound connection between people, place, and memory.
-Based in North Yorkshire, the company takes its name from the River Nidd — meaning brilliant or shining — the lifeblood of the valley and a reminder that every story begins with the land itself.
-At Nidd Films, stories are not invented; they are uncovered.
-They emerge when we listen — to landscape, to archives, to silence, and to the quiet voices history has tried to erase.
-Our approach is rooted in respect: for animals, for the environment, and for the belief that land carries memory and meaning beyond human lifetimes.
-Each project is developed through a listening-led, development-focused process, where ideas are tested at a manageable scale before moving toward production.
-This allows space for ethical engagement with place, careful creative decision-making, and work that grows organically rather than being imposed.
-Accessibility is embedded within this process from the earliest stages of writing and development.
-Projects are conceived with disability access in mind, ensuring that wherever possible the stories, materials, and experiences created by Nidd Films are accessible to everyone.
-This includes considering access needs not as an afterthought, but as part of how stories are structured, shared, and encountered — supporting inclusive participation for audiences, collaborators, and communities alike.
-From the short historical drama Sweetheart: Angel of the Moor to the place-based project The Valley — A Keeping, Nidd Films operates as a long-form creative practice.
-Each project speaks to the next, forming a connected body of work that values continuity over spectacle, care over extraction, and attention over noise.
+Nidd Films was founded by producer Mark Anthony and is based in North Yorkshire.
+Its work is shaped by a place-led approach that brings together landscape, archive, and lived experience.
+Taking its name from the River Nidd — meaning brilliant or shining — Nidd Films is grounded in the belief that story begins with place, and that landscape is never simply backdrop, but presence.
+Projects are developed through a place-led, research-driven process bringing together archive, landscape, and lived experience.
+The work is shaped by careful listening: to sites, to communities, to overlooked histories, and to the quieter traces that remain when official narratives fall away.
+This approach values ethical engagement, creative clarity, and development that grows organically rather than being imposed.
+Accessibility is embedded from the earliest stages of writing and development.
+Projects are conceived with disability access in mind, ensuring that, wherever possible, the stories, materials, and experiences created by Nidd Films are open to a wide range of audiences, collaborators, and communities.
+Access is treated not as an afterthought, but as part of how work is structured, shared, and encountered.
+From the historical short film Sweetheart: Angel of the Moor to the practice-led project The Valley: A Keeping, Nidd Films operates as a connected creative slate.
+Each project informs the next, building a body of work that values continuity over spectacle, care over extraction, and attention over noise.

-Launch Project — Sweetheart: Angel of the Moor Our launch project, Sweetheart: Angel of the Moor, is a historical drama inspired by true events that took place in Nidderdale in 1858, and marks the first screen work developed under Nidd Films’ place-led practice.
-Blending poetic realism with grounded period detail, the film explores themes of obsession, justice, and remembrance through the story of a young woman whose voice was lost to history.
-Alongside the film, we are developing a focused outreach and heritage programme designed to reconnect audiences with the landscapes, archives, and communities that shaped the story.
-Through carefully considered workshops, guided experiences, and creative engagement, the project brings the past into thoughtful dialogue with the present, allowing forgotten voices to be encountered with care and respect.
+Sweetheart: Angel of the Moor is a historical short film inspired by true events that took place in Nidderdale in 1858, and marks the first screen project developed under Nidd Films’ place-led practice.
+Blending grounded period detail with subtle poetic realism, the film explores themes of obsession, justice, and remembrance through the story of a young woman whose voice was lost to history — and whose presence continues to echo through the landscape.
+Alongside the film, a focused outreach and heritage programme is in development, designed to reconnect audiences with the landscapes, archives, and communities that shaped the story.
+Through workshops, guided experiences, and creative engagement, the project brings the past into dialogue with the present, allowing forgotten voices to be encountered again with care and respect.

 At Nidd Films, every story begins with place.
 We draw on history, folklore, and human experience to tell stories that reclaim forgotten voices and reveal new ways of seeing the past.